 In 2019, we experienced a number of requests on this issue in quick succession, which brought it to our attention as a tangible, documentable problem.
-As of 2024, site owners still report this Google Search Console indexing issue.
+As of 2024, site owners still report this Google search issue.

-NOTE: If a new website is not showing up on Google, you need to allow time for Google to crawl the site.
+Note: If a new website is not showing up on Google, you need to allow time for Google to crawl the site.
 This said, when built and launched correctly, almost any new site should be findable for brand name or personal name within a week or two.
 If you are struggling with a new site or an algorithmic traffic drop, schedule an SEO consultation.

 Affected Sites Share These Traits